Principal investigator

 Postdocs

 - Piyawan Bunpo, Ph.D.
-(2006-2009): now Assistant Professor, Faculty of Medical Technology, Chiang Mai University, Chiang Mai, Thailand. **2007 American Association of University Women International Fellowship and 2007 American Society for Nutrition Diet and Cancer Research Interest Section Poster Award**.Visit her at: https://www.cmu.ac.th/en/faculty/associated_medical_sciences/teacher/db37835a-64f3-423d-b7a6-d0f0afa83838
+(2006-2009): Assistant Professor, Faculty of Medical Technology, Chiang Mai University, Chiang Mai, Thailand. **2007 American Association of University Women International Fellowship and 2007 American Society for Nutrition Diet and Cancer Research Interest Section Poster Award**.Visit her at: https://www.cmu.ac.th/en/faculty/associated_medical_sciences/teacher/db37835a-64f3-423d-b7a6-d0f0afa83838

 Graduate students

-- William Jonsson, Ph.D.
-(2017-2022): now a Life Sciences Strategy Consultant at ClearView HealthCare Partners.
+- William O. Jonsson, Ph.D.
+(2017-2022): is a consultant at Arthur D. Little in Stockholm, Sweden.
 Visit him at: https://www.linkedin.com/in/william-jonsson-20a41684

-- Jeffrey Burns, M.S.(2018-2021): now an Associate Scientist at Bristol Meyers Squibb in Princeton, NJ.
+- Jeffrey Burns, M.S.(2018-2021): is an associate scientist at Bristol Meyers Squibb in Princeton, NJ.
 Visit: https://www.linkedin.com/in/jeffrey-burns-m-s-71aa05189

 - Nicholas Margolies, M.S.
-(2016-2018): now a Research Assistant at Oregon Health & Science University
+(2016-2018): is a graduate student in behavioral neuroscience at Oregon Health & Science University.

-- Dylan Klein, Ph.D.
-(2014-2018): now Assistant Professor at Rowan University (NJ, USA).
+- Dylan J. Klein, Ph.D.
+(2014-2018): is an assistant professor in the department of health and exercise science at Rowan University (NJ, USA).
 Visit: https://shp.rowan.edu/departments/hes/facultyStaff/hes_full_part/klein.html

 - Rana Al-Baghdadi, Ph.D.
-(2013-2016): now faculty at Al-Qadisiyah University (Iraq).
+(2013-2016): is faculty at Al-Qadisiyah University (Iraq).
 Visit: https://www.researchgate.net/profile/Rana_Al-Baghdadi

 UNDERGRADUATE STUDENTS